Trace Configuration

 When you select the “Trace Settings” option in the Traces toolbar, a new window will open, allowing you to choose the desired Weighting (Flat/Unweighted, A, B, C, and D).

-Based on desired selection weighting will be applied to all captured traces.
-Each trace RMS SPL value will be displayed in traces view as shown below.
+Based on the desired selection, weighting will be applied to all captured traces.
+Each trace RMS SPL value will be displayed in the traces view as shown below.

 Smoothing on Captured Traces